PHYS3888/Tutorial_BuildingLearningMachines/README.md

 ### Inspecting network weights

-Our Hebbian rule is supposed to 'wire together' neurons that 'fire together' (i.e., pixels that tend to be on together or off together across the memories should now be connected by strong weights).
+Our Hebbian rule is designed to 'wire together' neurons that 'fire together'.
+That is, pixels that tend to be on together (or off together) across the memories should now be connected by strong weights.

 Let's check whether this actually happened.